 This is not a breathtaking beach, it is a return to our childhood memories…

-Approx 12 km north of Agia Efimia, take the road that leads to Fiscardo, and after passing the isolated but proud village of Komitata you will find a sign that takes you down to Agia Sophia and Horgota beaches.
+Approx 12 km north of Agia Efimia, take the road that leads to Fiskardo, and after passing the isolated but proud village of Komitata you will find a sign that takes you down to Agia Sophia and Horgota beaches. the road is long and winding but the views of Ithaka will compensate you!

 Here you can find serenity even in the busy days of August.
 Stroll along the coast to observe the old houses and the remains of times past.
 This place is a combination of a natural landscape with olive trees almost touching the sea and a lot of “paradox” human interventions giving a unique atmosphere of “anarchic” beauty.